 This post “for students” is inspired by my original post on this topic with the same title. https://joshoffthepress.wordpress.com/2017/01/01/who-are-you-going-to-be-spending-the-most-time-with-in-2017/

-As an Educator and future Secondary School Social Studies Teacher, I want some of my writings to be shared among my readers’ children, and help inspire our kids to reach their greatest heights.
+As an Educator in a high school setting, I want some of my writings to be shared among my readers’ children, and help inspire our kids to reach their greatest heights.
 After-all, it takes a village!

-From listening to a number of excellent Podcasts this past year, one–The Tim Ferriss Show; http://fourhourworkweek.com/podcast/, a few of his lessons stuck with me in particular that I’d like to share with my students.
+From listening to a number of excellent Podcasts over the years, one–The Tim Ferriss Show; http://fourhourworkweek.com/podcast/, a few of his lessons stuck with me in particular that I’d like to share with my students.

 My biggest take away (in my own words) – “You are basically the average of the 5 friends/classmates you spend the most time with”.
 In other words, the friends/classmates you spend the most time with, influence you the most.
 Choose wisely!

 In other Words….

 If there are certain goals you want to reach while in school and you are not quite there in some areas but doing great in other areas, take a look at the classmates you surround yourself with.